btholt/complete-intro-to-web-dev-v3/lessons/03-css/C-pseudoclasses-and-pseudoelements.md

 Some times we want to change how elements look based on certain events that happen in the DOM.
 One of the most common ones is we want to change an element when someone hovers their mouse over it.
 Like this box:

-The see we used for this is this:
+The CSS we used for this is this:

 ```html
 <style>